atlassian/gostatsd/TRANSPORT.md

 ```
 [transport.<name>]
 client-timeout = '10s'
+custom-headers = {}
+max-parallel-requests = 1000
 type = 'http'
+user-agent = "gostatsd"

 retry-* = ... see section on retries below ...
 ```

-- `client-timeout`: The maximum time for the roundtrip to execute.
+- `client-timeout`: The maximum time for a roundtrip to execute.
 Set to `0` to disable timeout.
+Retries will allow the total time to run for longer than this value.
 Corresponds to `http.Client.Timeout`.
+- `custom-headers`: Allows for custom headers to be set.
+See `HTTP Headers` section below for further information.
+- `max-parallel-requests`: The maximum number of requests in flight on this transport.
+This is network only, and doesn't include CPU bound work (serialization and compression).
 - `type`: There is currently only a type of `http`, however others are planned (Kinesis, Kafka, etc).
 Each type has additional configuration which is included in the `transport.<name>` stanza.
+- `user-agent`: A user-agent header to attach to all requests.

 If a transport is not configured, it will fallback to the transport named `default` (ie, `transport.default`) and emit a warning message.